backube/volsync/docs/usage/kopia/multi-tenancy.rst

          sourceNamespace: my-namespace
          # sourcePVCName: optional - auto-discovered if not provided

-**Issue 2: Hostname Changed to Namespace-Only**
+**Issue 2: Understanding Namespace-Only Hostnames**

-*Problem*: Generated hostnames changed from including PVC names to just namespace after VolSync update

-*Explanation*: VolSync now uses namespace-only hostname generation for simplicity

-*New Behavior*:
+*Question*: Why is the hostname just the namespace and not including PVC names?

+*Answer*: This is intentional design, not a bug or limitation

+*Design Benefits*:
-- Hostname is ALWAYS just the namespace: ``{namespace}``
+- **Predictable**: Hostname is ALWAYS just the namespace: ``{namespace}``
-- PVC names are NEVER included in the hostname
-- All PVCs in a namespace share the same hostname identity
+- **Multi-tenancy**: All ReplicationSources in a namespace belong to the same "tenant"
-- This simplifies multi-tenancy and makes behavior predictable
+- **No collisions**: Unique usernames (from object names) ensure unique identities
+- **Simplified management**: One hostname per namespace makes policy management easier
+- **Kubernetes-native**: Leverages Kubernetes' built-in name uniqueness guarantees

-**Issue 3: All PVCs Share Same Hostname**
+**Issue 3: Multiple ReplicationSources Share Same Hostname**

-*Problem*: Multiple PVCs in the same namespace have the same hostname
+*Observation*: Multiple ReplicationSources in the same namespace have the same hostname

-*Explanation*: This is the expected behavior - hostname is always just the namespace
+*Explanation*: This is the intended multi-tenancy design

-*Implications*:
+*How it works*:

-- All PVCs in a namespace share the same Kopia hostname identity
+- All ReplicationSources in a namespace share the same hostname (the namespace name)
+- Each ReplicationSource has a unique username (from its object name)
+- Result: Each source has a unique identity like ``webapp-backup@production`` and ``db-backup@production``
-- This simplifies multi-tenancy - one hostname per namespace
+- This design treats the namespace as the tenant boundary
-- Different PVCs are distinguished by their snapshot paths, not hostnames
+- No collision risk because Kubernetes enforces unique object names within a namespace
-- If you need separate hostnames per PVC, use custom hostname configuration
+- If you need separate hostnames, use custom hostname configuration

 *Verify the hostname*: